As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Different wines are at their best when they are kept at specific temperatures.
 The fridges we keep our food in are often not suitable for wine because they remain at too low of a temperature.
 Wine fridges are used to keep wine at the proper temperature and humidity.
 If you’ve ever been around a wine fridge, you may notice a little more buzzing than other fridges.

-Are wine fridges noisy and which ones are the quietest?
+Are wine fridges noisy?
+Which are the quietest?
 Compared to conventional refrigerators, some wine fridges do make louder noises.
 The level of noise will depend on the type of wine fridge that is chosen, with thermoelectric being the most consistently quiet type.
-Lower quality wine fridges tend to be loud because they are always running and working to keep the temperature consistent.
+Lower-quality wine fridges tend to be loud because they are always running and working to keep the temperature consistent.

 Quietest Inexpensive Wine Fridge for Home Use

-This 18 bottle wine fridge is truly quiet as a whisper as far as wine fridges are concerned.
+This 18-bottle wine fridge is truly quiet as a whisper as far as wine fridges are concerned (Amazon link).
 I love this particular wine refrigerator.
 It relies upon thermoelectric cooling technology making it very quiet.
 In the realm of wine coolers, this is truly one of the quietest models you can buy.

 Capable of holding up to 18 full-sized wine bottles comfortably, this wine cooler is ideal for home use.
 With a temperature range of 54° to 64° F, this fridge is perfectly suited for both white and red wine storage.

 You could even store Champagne if you wanted.
 You should check this awesome wine fridge out on Amazon and read the customer reviews.
 This fridge has earned very glowing remarks from real wine drinkers.